Graduate Students

 tommaso.trotto@ubc.ca

-Tommaso was born in the countryside of Venice, Italy, where he once dreamed to become a forester in the Alps.
-Yet, he had always had the aspiration to move abroad and discover the wild and remote forests of Canada.
-Soon after, Tommaso made it to Vancouver and completed a double-degree Master’s program in Forestry (TRANSFOR-M) between the University of Padova, Italy, and UBC.
-During that time, Tommaso was so much surprised by the versatility, technicality, and integration of remote sensing into forestry that later it would have accompanied him during his PhD at UBC.
-Since 2022, Tommaso has joined the IRSS as a PhD student where he is discovering how lidar can detect and map fine temporal changes in the forest structure to make it resilient to small-scale disturbances, such as small fires and insect attacks.
+Tommaso was born in the countryside near Venice, Italy, where he once dreamed of becoming a forester in the Alps.
+At the same time, he had always aspired to move abroad and explore the wild and remote forests of Canada.
+Not long after, he made it to Vancouver and completed a double-degree Master’s program in Forestry (TRANSFOR-M) between the University of Padova, Italy, and UBC.
+During that time, Tommaso was deeply impressed by the versatility, technical depth, and integration of remote sensing into forestry — an interest that has continued to shape his work during his PhD at UBC.
+Since 2022, he has been a PhD Candidate at IRSS, where he is exploring how lidar and Landsat can detect and map fine temporal changes in forest structure to help make forests more resilient to spruce budworm infestations.

-When he is not in the lab, you can find him biking, climbing, enjoying the beach, or having a good Italian meal with his friends.
+When he’s not in the lab, you can find him biking, climbing, enjoying the beach, or sharing a good Italian meal with friends.

 Elaine Ye